-Blood clots can form in the bladder and cause a blockage as they travel down the urethra which could be related to trauma.
+These can form in the bladder and cause a blockage as they travel down the urethra which can be related to trauma.
 I recently read an article about a cat who was found hunched in somebody’s garden.
-He was picked up and found to have a urinary blockage.
+He was taken to a veterinarian who diagnosed a urinary blockage.
 A catheter was inserted and bloody urine was drained from the bladder along with blood clots.
-It was later discovered the cat also had a broken pelvis, the trauma had obviously resulted in blood clots forming in the bladder.
+It was later discovered the cat also had a broken pelvis, the trauma had caused blood clots to develop in the bladder.

 Males are more prone to developing a urinary obstruction than females due to their longer urethra (the tube which drains urine from the bladder through and out of the penis) which narrows inside the penis.
-However, females can also be affected.
+However, blockages can develop in females too.

 Urinary blockages can occur slowly, over a period of time, or very suddenly.
-The exact cause of mucus plug, crystal or urolith formation isn’t exactly understood, but contributing factors may include:
+The exact cause of mucus plug, crystal or urolith formation is not well understood, but contributing factors may include:

-Diet – This has long been suspected due to the popularity of dry foods over the past 20 years.
+- Diet – This has long been suspected due to the popularity of dry foods over the past 20 years.
 These diets often change the pH of your cat’s urine, making a more favourable environment for urinary crystals to develop.
-On top of that, dry food only contains a small amount of water compared to a wet diet (raw or canned) which is approximately 70% water.
+Dry food only contains a small amount of water compared to a wet diet (raw or canned) which is approximately 70% water.
 Many cats don’t make up for this imbalance by drinking more, so a cat on dry food will often have very concentrated urine due to inadequate intake.
-Urine which is concentrated is also more likely to result in the formation of urinary crystals.
+Supersaturated urine is more likely to result in the formation of urinary crystals.

-Portosystemic shunt is a congenital disorder in which blood is shunted around the liver instead of through.
+- Portosystemic shunt is a congenital disorder in which blood shunts around the liver instead of through.
 As the liver is responsible for the detoxification of blood, toxins, including ammonia build up which can lead to the formation of ammonium biurate crystals in the urine.